Psuedosinusoidal/ElectricalCalculators/README.md

 Updates may be infrequent.

-There are no dependencies.
-In console, type 'python main.py'.
-No setup required.
+Currently the only dependency is that you have python installed.
+In console, type 'python main.py' to launch program, or open directly.

 Current modules:
 - Ohm's Law (General calculations)